lucaderosso/AV0/README.md

 ![Compiler](https://github.com/lucaderosso/AV0/blob/master/images/dev_001.jpg)

 This function allows you to recompile the JS code in case you made some changes.
 The file *main.js*, which has autowatch property set to 1 shouldn't need this action, but any change to all other files requires to compile the JS.
+The reason why I put this and the following section at the very left is to make them more easily accessible while developing the device, eventually they should not even be visible at all.
 <br>
 <br>
 __2 • Input Inspector__